Corporate results offer little hope to wary U.S. stock investors

 Fourth-quarter S&P 500 profits are expected to have dropped 4.0 percent from a year ago, based on results from nearly 75 percent of S&P 500 companies that have reported and estimates for the rest.

-That is worse than the 3.7 percent decline projected at the start of the quarter and not far from the 4.2 percent fall projected a month ago.
+That’s barely better than the 4.2 percent decline projected a month ago.
 In recent years, the profit forecast had tended to improve, often by a lot, as companies continued to report.

 In the first quarter, seven of the 10 S&P sectors were slated to report declines in earnings, with year-over-year energy earnings expected to plummet 89.4 percent, more than double the decline forecast less than two months ago.